get-convex/workflow/README.md

    by calling out to other Convex functions.
 We will be lifting some of these restrictions over time by implementing `Math.random()`, `Date.now()`, and `fetch` within our workflow environment.
-4. Workflows can't return values.
-You can always call out to a mutation from a workflow to write out some final results.

 ```ts
 // convex/index.ts